 Absolutely.

-The shutdown would not have happened, the debt limit would have been raised and the debt skyrocketing and Obamacare be fully implemented, and we'd be on the way to amnesty.
+The debt limit would have been raised and the debt skyrocketing and Obamacare be fully implemented and we'd be on the way to amnesty.

 I think that's it.

-I think that's the goldmine.
+I think that's the gold mine.

 And it was coupled with an effort, invitation to people to involve themselves in it.

-Yeah, there was a website, go sign a petition.
+Now, there was a website, go sign a petition.

 That's not going to make it.

-It gets people it gets people involved.
+It gets people involved.

-It it it it puts some action behind of it.
+It puts some action behind it.

-I even had people uh impugn that.
+I even had people impugn that.

 Okay, disagree.